MCPHub LabRegistryGlitterKill/sdl-mcp

 Runtime ExecutionSandboxed subprocess execution with governance

-CLI Tool AccessDirect CLI access to all tool actions, output formats, stdin piping, scripting
+CLI Tool AccessDirect CLI access to 36 action aliases, output formats, stdin piping, scripting

 Semantic EnginePass-2 call resolution, embedding search, LLM summaries, confidence scoring